The Big Tax Code Revision

 New pass-through deduction

 For the owner of a business pass-through entity, such as S-corporations, LLCs and partnerships, there is a new break.
 These are pass-through entities in that these owners pay their share of the business’ taxes through their individual tax returns.
 The new break is a 20% deduction on the amount of the income that passes through.
-The 20% deduction would be prohibited for anyone in a service business — unless their taxable income is less than $315,000 if married ($157,500 if single).
+The 20% deduction is prohibited for anyone in a service business — unless their taxable income is less than $315,000 if married ($157,500 if single).
 Clearly this is big.
 If the pass-through income was $100,000, now $20,000 of it won’t be taxed.
 At a 22% marginal rate, that’s a savings of $4400!

 There’s a lot to digest here, and the full scope of the changes isn’t yet widely disseminated.
 We’ll keep you posted, though.
 Meanwhile, as you prepare your 2017 tax returns, look at the affected line numbers I’ve indicated, and see how your taxes might change.